 Reporting on Researchfish

-STFC are regularly asked by the government to demonstrate the impact of their funding, including the impact of supporting studentships.
+STFC is regularly asked by the government to demonstrate the impact of their funding, including the impact of supporting studentships.
 To ensure that we can continue to make a good case for student support to the government, we collect ‘outcomes’ information from studentship funding (such as publications and collaborations) via Researchfish, the research councils’ harmonised research outcomes collection system.

 An STFC -funded student is responsible for providing information about the outcomes from their studentship.
 They will be invited to enter and submit data to Researchfish every year until three years after their studentship has finished (since many outcomes occur towards or past the end of the studentship).
 They should make sure their contact details are kept up to date for this purpose.